 The Aventura, Sunny Isles Beach, and Bal Harbour family-office retainer market is a structurally distinct ground-transport product from the Miami corporate sedan pattern or the South Beach hospitality-and-event pattern, defined by recurring weekly coverage against a household principal and dependent cohort, school-run logistics anchored on the St. Andrews School of Boca Raton, Pine Crest in Fort Lauderdale, and Gulliver Prep on the Miami-Dade side, the Bal Harbour Shops and restaurant-circuit afternoon and evening pattern, and the MIA-FLL-OPF airport corridor that handles the principal cohort's mix of commercial first-class, commercial wide-body international, and biz-jet handoff movement.
-This index profiles the nine operators most visible in the Aventura family-office retainer footprint, ordered by depth of household-account operational posture, with retainer-math benchmarks, vehicle-specification posture, and the winter-season-versus-year-round retainer differences that define the procurement decision for North-Miami-Beach UHNW principals and their family-office staff.
+This index profiles the eight operators most visible in the Aventura family-office retainer footprint, ordered by overall procurement score against household-account operational posture, with retainer-math benchmarks, vehicle-specification posture, and the winter-season-versus-year-round retainer differences that define the procurement decision for North-Miami-Beach UHNW principals and their family-office staff.

 The Aventura, Sunny Isles Beach, and Bal Harbour family-office retainer market is a structurally distinct ground-transport product from Miami’s corporate sedan pattern, South Beach’s hospitality-and-event pattern, or the December-through-March yacht-marina pattern that anchors the seasonal owner cohort.
 The procurement question for a North-Miami-Beach UHNW principal, the family-office staff that runs the household, or the wealth-management firm coordinating the principal-services overlay is not which Miami operator runs the cheapest hourly rate on a sedan booking; it is which operator runs the deepest recurring-weekly retainer discipline, the strongest dependent-cohort vetting posture for the school-run pattern, and the cleanest Bal Harbour Shops, restaurant-circuit, and OPF-MIA-FLL airport-corridor coverage for the specific household the retainer anchors against.